 Identifying breast cancer at its earliest possible stage is vital, so you need to know the symptoms.
 The most common signs of breast cancer include:

-- Discharge: One or both breasts may discharge fluid.
+One or both breasts may discharge fluid (other than breast milk).

 If you notice any of the aforementioned symptoms, you should get screened as soon as possible.
 The screening process for breast cancer is known as a mammogram.
 It is essentially an X-ray of the breast area and will help identify masses or tumors that haven’t shown on the surface yet.